Twitter

 GLONASS-K

-An invisible army of military satellites was orbiting Earth since the down of the space era.
-In fact, the absolute majority of satellites the Soviet Union had launched during its existence served military purposes.
-Ironically, for several decades, the USSR would not even admit the existence of the military space program in the country.
-As a result, numerous spacecraft have never been seen or heard of until the last decade of the 20th century.
+A vast majority of satellites that the Soviet Union had launched from 1961 to 1991 carried out military missions.
+Publicly, however, the USSR denied the very existence of the military space program.
+Not surprisingly, numerous military space projects were not publically known until the last decade of the 20th century.
 As their US counterparts, the Russian satellites served as spies for the government, as space sentries looking for the incoming missiles, provided secret communications and weather forecasting and scanned surface of the oceans in search for potential targets for the Soviet cruise missiles.

 COMMERCIAL AND APPLICATION SPACECRAFT